DNS Manager For WHMCS

 Management of Packages

-'Add' a new package to see how to configure it and what exactly you may specify there.
+Click 'Add Package' to see how to configure it and what exactly can be specified there.

 Here, you can also decide if zones should be created automatically after defined actions.